4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 There’s a range of seafront restaurants and bars that follow the Tangalle coastline.

-Many of these bars and restaurants will have cocktails on the menu although the quality can be a bit hit and miss.
+Many of these bars and restaurants offer cocktails on the menu, although the quality can be a bit variable.

 Try the Last Drop and Friendship Beach for great cocktails, candlelight and acoustic music.

-If you don’t want to spend too much time on TripAdvisor planning ahead, I would recommend going on your own mini bar crawl!
-See where you think does the best cocktails in Tangalle.
+If you don’t want to spend too much time on TripAdvisor planning ahead, I recommend going on your own mini bar crawl!
+See where you think the best cocktails are in Tangalle.

 Days 22-27